-1.4 Criteria and Flexibility.
+1.4 Design Criteria and Flexibility.

 The criteria contained in this Volume II were established with the primary goal of meeting District water resource objectives as set forth in Chapter 373, F.S.
 Performance criteria are used where possible.
 However, the criteria set forth in this Volume II are designed to be flexible.
-Other methods of meeting the overall objectives and the conditions for issuance set forth in Rules 62-330.301 and 62-330.302, F.A.C., will be considered depending on the magnitude of specific or cumulative impacts.
+Other methods of meeting the overall objectives and the conditions for issuance set forth in Rules 62- 330.301 and 62-330.302, F.A.C., will be considered depending on the magnitude of specific or cumulative impacts.
 Reasonable assurance in the form of plans, test results, or other information must be provided by the applicant to demonstrate that the alternative design meets the conditions for permit issuance.

-Compliance with the criteria herein constitutes a presumption that the proposed activity is in conformance with the conditions for issuance set forth in Rules 62-330.301 and 62-330.302, F.A.C.
-Pursuant to Section 373.4131, F.S., if a stormwater management system is designed in accordance with the criteria in this Volume II or if a system is constructed, operated and maintained for stormwater treatment in accordance with a valid Environmental Resource Permit or exemption under Part IV of Chapter 373, F.S., the discharges from the system are presumed not to violate applicable state water quality standards.
+Compliance with the criteria herein in concert with meeting the water quality requirements in Volume I constitutes a presumption that the proposed activity is in conformance with the conditions for issuance set forth in Rules 62-330.301 and 62-330.302, F.A.C.
+Pursuant to

+Section 373.4131, F.S., if a stormwater management system is designed in accordance with the criteria in this Volume II or if a system is constructed, operated and maintained for stormwater treatment in accordance with a valid Environmental Resource Permit or exemption under Part IV of Chapter 373, F.S., the discharges from the system are presumed not to violate applicable state water quality standards.